jetbrains-academy/rustlings-course/Recoverable & Unrecoverable Errors/Error Handling/Generic Data Types/task.md

 We read this definition as: the function `largest` is generic over some type `T`.
 This function has one parameter named `list`, which is a slice of values of type `T`.
 The `largest` function will return a value of the same type `T`.

-Listing 10-5 shows the combined `largest` function definition using the generic data type in its signature.
-The listing also shows how we can call the function with either a slice of `i32` values or `char` values.
+The code snippet below shows the combined `largest` function definition using the generic data type in its signature.
+The examples also shows how we can call the function with either a slice of `i32` values or `char` values.
 Note that this code won’t compile yet, but we’ll fix it later in this chapter.

 ```rust
     fn largest<T>(list: &[T]) -> T {